 - Make sure to ask about the council's schedule and discuss a timeline for introducing and passing your resolution. - Because "I will bring it to the council next week" can mean a variety of things depending on how your council works, you may need to seek clarification on the voting process.
 Check with a city council aide, the city clerk, or the town manager's office to learn the correct procedure for introducing a resolution.
-It may have to go before a committee prior to consideration by the local legislative body. - If your council member is supportive, you can ask them to work with the city finance department to produce a spreadsheet of the town's expenses on employee healthcare plans and on Medicare supplements for retirees.
+It may have to go before a committee prior to consideration by the local legislative body. - If your council member is supportive, you can ask them to work with the city finance department to produce a spreadsheet of the town's expenses on employee healthcare plans and on Medicare supplements for retirees, so that you can show just how much of a positive budgetary impact a single-payer system would have for your municipality.